lnzhaotian/BabblinGo/README.md

 - Use Payload’s localization consistently (either fetch locale‑specific fields or handle fallback centrally)
 - Prefer cursor/pagination for courses list on mobile; cache with ETag where helpful

-Status: Stabilizing — CMS schema and frontend experiences are live; analytics instrumentation, index coverage, and automated tests landed after the 2025‑11‑04 content reset.
+Status: Complete — CMS schema and frontend experiences are live; analytics instrumentation, index coverage, and automated tests landed after the 2025‑11‑04 content reset.
 Back-compat remains optional unless older builds return.

 Immediate next steps:
-- Monitor analytics output during internal testing (enable `EXPO_PUBLIC_ANALYTICS_DEBUG` as needed) and validate event payloads server-side.
+- Continue monitoring analytics output during internal testing (enable `EXPO_PUBLIC_ANALYTICS_DEBUG` as needed) and validate event payloads server-side.
-- Keep the back-compat shim on the backlog in case legacy clients resurface.
+- Keep the back-compat shim note on the backlog in case legacy clients resurface.

 See also: the living project tracker with checklists and acceptance criteria in [PROJECT_TRACKER.md](./PROJECT_TRACKER.md).